Nellie Crockett

 The Nellie Crockett was built specifically to operate as a buy-boat, making the rounds of the Chesapeake Bay oyster beds to buy oysters directly from the harvesters, typically sail-powered skipjacks or oyster tongers.
 This allowed the oyster dredges to remain on the beds, avoiding the need to return to port when full.
 Buy-boats typically gave a lower price than a dockside sale, but most oystermen considered this a fair trade for not losing time on a run back to the dock.
 She is considered one of the best-preserved examples of this type of vessel.

 Description

-The Nellie Crockett is a wooden, plank-on-frame freightboat, documented measuring 61.6 ft long, 20.33 ft on the beam and 6.42 ft in draft (18.8 m × 6.20 m × 1.96 m).
+The Nellie Crockett is a wooden, traditional Chesapeake bay cross-planked construction ,documented measuring 61.6 ft long, 20.33 ft on the beam and 6.42 ft in draft (18.8 m × 6.20 m × 1.96 m).
 She measures 52 tons gross and 35 tons net.
 Her wide beam and moderate draft were useful in her business of buying, loading and transporting oysters in the shallow waters of the Chesapeake Bay.
 The hull is built using wood frames made from the natural crooks of tree limbs and roots.
 It is planked with 3.5 in pine.
-The deck planking is laid fore-and-aft over deck beams on hanging knees.
+The deck planking is sprung fore-and-aft over deck beams on hanging knees.
 A partially watertight bulkhead is located in the forecastle.